FJRubio67/HazReg/README.md

 # HazReg R package

-## Overall Survival
+## Overall and Relative (Net) Survival

-The `HazReg` R package implements the following parametric hazard-based regression models for (overall) survival data.
+The `HazReg` R package implements the following parametric hazard-based regression models for survival data, in the overall and relative survival frameworks.

 - General Hazard (GH) model.